Department of Religious Studies

 Religions of the Ancient Mediterranean

-Tim is a PhD student in the Religions of the Ancient Mediterranean track.
+Tim is a PhD candidate in the Religions of the Ancient Mediterranean track.
 He entered the program in 2020 after completing an M.A.R. in Hebrew Bible at Yale Divinity School.
-His research focuses on the religion of ancient Israel, the composition of the Bible, and the history and methods of biblical interpretation.
-A particular research interest of his is the Israelite practice of tithing in its ancient West Asian context, including its development during the Second Temple period.
-In 2019, Tim participated in an excavation at Kiriath-Jearim.
+His research focuses on ancient Israelite religion, the composition of the Bible, and early biblical interpretation.
+His dissertation in progress, “The Reception of the Pentateuchal Tithing Laws Before the Christian Era,” traces the very earliest allusions to and interpretations of the various laws in the Pentateuch requiring one-tenth of one’s income to be given to priests and other socio-economically vulnerable parties.

 • Zohar Gitlis